saltyorg/docs/docs/saltbox/inventory/index.md

 Advanced use cases that would normally require editing roles can now be handled through the inventory system instead.

-Any variables defined in `/srv/git/saltbox/roles/<role_name>/defaults/main.yml` are intended to be changeable by the user.
-This implementation avoids git merge conflicts when updating Saltbox.   **NOTE: This does not mean that file is intended to be edited.**  See below for details on how to override the standard values with your own.
-Use these default files as a catalog of things you **can** change.
+Any variables defined in `/srv/git/saltbox/roles/<role_name>/defaults/main.yml` are available to be overridden by the user in  `/srv/git/saltbox/inventories/host_vars/localhost.yml` [which does not exist by default].
+This implementation avoids git merge conflicts when updating Saltbox.

 Should you require additional functionality then by all means create an issue on the [main repository](https://github.com/saltyorg/Saltbox/) and we'll look at accommodating it.

-Overrides are done in the file `"/srv/git/saltbox/inventories/host_vars/localhost.yml"` [which does not exist by default].

 For example, an excerpt from `/srv/git/saltbox/roles/sonarr/defaults/main.yml`: